-These huge, cataclysmic ocean events are, however, scientific marvels – which are still being studied fervently to this day.
-Here are some truly interesting facts about the tsunami.
+These huge, cataclysmic ocean events are, however, scientific marvels – which are still being studied to this day.
+Here are some truly interesting facts about tsunamis.

 Tsunamis can vary in size a lot.
-Some are 30 feet tall and can be devastating once they reach civilisation.
+Some are 30 feet tall and can be devastating once they reach civilization.
 Others, however, are only a few feet high, and you can barely notice them out at sea.

 The biggest tsunamis, however, can be as tall as 100 feet, even more.
 It is these wave trains which will, of course, cause the most concern.